 As we wrap up this deep dive into the Nissan Sentra’s best and worst years, it’s clear that the newer 2017-2019 models, as well as the older but budget-friendly 2010-2012 Sentra models, are your best bets.

-So, which Nissan Sentra model year do you think hits the sweet spot between performance, reliability, and value?
+So, which Nissan Sentra model year do you think hits the ideal spot between performance, dependability, and value?